-The key chemical technologies listed above enable us to completely redesign factories allowing us to significantly reduce energy use that is presently necessary to separate main- and by-products by assuring that a reactor only produces the required product within spec without the need of upgrading the product streams by means of a combination of separation technologies.
-Or it allows us to replace a separation unit by more energy efficient technologies.
+The key chemical technologies listed above enable us to completely redesign factories allowing us to significantly reduce energy use that is presently necessary to separate main- and by-products by assuring that a reactor only produces the required product within spec without the need to upgrade the product streams using a combination of separation technologies.
+Or it allows us to replace a separation unit with more energy-efficient technologies.

-Developing efficient production routes is not only relevant to increase the production efficiency of current production facilities, but also for the production facilities that are being developed in order to produce circularly as described in MMIP 6.
-To balance the energetic and the material efficiency it is important to reduce the production of CO2 as much as possible.
-Subsequently this calls for maximum molecular valorization of other carbon sources such as plastic waste streams, biomass, CH4 as well as CO containing streams.
-If it is required to convert CO2 to useful hydrocarbon molecules it is important to make sure that the reduction of oxygen is carried out as energy efficient as possible, instead of applying hydrogen that is produced using electrolysis.
+Developing efficient production routes is not only relevant to increase the production efficiency of current production facilities but also to the production facilities that are being developed to produce circularly as described in MMIP 6.
+To balance the energy and the material efficiency it is important to reduce the production of $CO_2$ as much as possible.
+Subsequently, this calls for maximum molecular valorization of other carbon sources such as plastic waste streams, biomass, $CH_4$ as well as CO-containing streams.
+To convert $CO_2$ to useful hydrocarbon molecules it is important to make sure that the reduction of oxygen is carried out as energy efficient as possible, instead of applying hydrogen that is produced using electrolysis.
 This approach is the very basis of MMIP 13.
 (Een robuust en maatschappelijk gedragen energiesysteem).

-1 A number of key technologies have been defined, an overview can be found in the appendix.
+A number of key technologies have been defined, an overview can be found in the appendix.